 Death: April 5, 1935 (age 72-72) in Victoria, B.C.

 When a Jewish choir was formed in 1901, Max joined it.
-He was also part of the Jewish delegation that greeted Duke and Duchess of Cornwall and (later King George V and Queen Mary), on their royal visit in October 1901.
+He was also part of the Jewish delegation that greeted the Duke and Duchess of Cornwall (later King George V and Queen Mary), on their royal visit to Victoria in October 1901.

 Gravesite Details: Row Q – Plot 1

 1856 – 1896

 The Victoria Historical Society: